en

 There are several ways to obtain the necessary certificates for electronic document verification.
 Below, we’ll cover all of them, but whether any particular one is sufficient for passing particular certifications is left to your discretion.

-#1 Applying to the ICAO PKD
+Source #1: Applying to the ICAO PKD

-The ICAO PKD is a central repository for the global exchange of the information required to authenticate eMRTDs, such as ePassports and electronic ID cards.
+The ICAO PKD is a central repository for the global exchange of the information required to authenticate electronic documents, such as ePassports and electronic ID cards.
 Given the internationally recognized authority of the ICAO organization and the transparency of the sources, this is the most trustworthy centralized hub for obtaining certificates.

-Initially, the service was intended for the Aviation industry.
+Initially, the service was intended for the aviation industry.
 The idea was to create a single trusted database where countries issuing electronic documents would share the certificates so other countries could easily verify them.

-The contents of the ICAO PKD
+What does the ICAO PKD contain?

 How can businesses use the ICAO PKD for electronic document verification?